andimarafioti/florence2-finetuning/README.md

 ## Get the data

 For this experiment, I will use DocVQA.
-I already had DocVQA in my machine, but if you don't have it you can get [it here](https://www.docvqa.org/datasets/docvqa).
+Our team at Hugging Face already uploaded a version to the hub, so you can use it directly.

-My dataset is already preprocessed for easy processing.
-I saved it with arrow files and it contains the images.
+The dataset is already preprocessed for easy processing.
 After loading it with HF's dataset library, it looks like this:

 DatasetDict({
     train: Dataset({